 Avoid washing silk with cotton clothing and towels, although you should be able to wash it together with wool without any problems.
 If you'd like to learn how to use a washing machine to clean silk items, mesh laundry bags are only necessary for smaller items such as lingerie and sleep/face masks.

 The right detergent to wash silk

-This type of fiber is easily damaged by harsh chemicals or abrasive washing powders, but it equally dislikes being overloaded with moisturisers.
+This type of fiber is easily damaged by harsh chemicals or abrasive washing powders, but it equally dislikes being overloaded with moisturizers.

 So, whether you wash your silk by hand or in the washing machine, always wash it with specially formulated silk-friendly detergent.
-It will be Ph-neutral and creamy, but without overly heavy fabric softeners.
-We've had particularly good results with The Laundress Delicate Wash (opens in new tab).
+It will be pH-neutral and creamy but without overly heavy fabric softeners.
+We've had particularly good results with The Laundress Delicate Wash (opens in new tab), available on Amazon.